17 Best Portuguese Desserts

 Good Portuguese desserts

-Baba de camelo topped with almonds
+Baba de Camelo topped with almonds

 #8 Molotof

-The origin of the name is uncertain, supposedly Molotof used to be instead Malakoff.
+The origin of the name is uncertain.
+Supposedly, Molotof used to be instead Malakoff.
 Malakoff was a fortress that protected the city of Sebastopol in Crimea.
-With time, the name was changed to Molotof resembling the famous Molotov cocktail.
+With time, the name was changed to Molotof, resembling the famous Molotov cocktail.

-Molotof pudding is one of the most typical desserts in Portuguese restaurants, so you really have to eat it.
+Molotof pudding is one of the most typical desserts in Portuguese restaurants, so you have to eat it.

 Desserts to try in Portugal